project-ida/two-state-quantum-systems/src/03-a-two-state-system-in-a-quantised-field.md

 \end{bmatrix} = A\sigma_z +\delta \sigma_x
 $$

-We interpreted $\delta$ as being related to the strength of a perturbing field.
+We interpreted $\delta$ as being related to the strength of a perturbing field and $A$ as a coupling between the two states of our system.
 Considering only a single mode of our now quantised field, its strength can be written as the operator $a^{\dagger} + a$ (coming from the requirement that our field be real) and we can then postulate the following interaction term:

 $$V\left( a^{\dagger} + a \right)\sigma_x$$